nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 Limit the available attack surface by:
 * Only exposing APIs that are needed to support the intended functionality.
-For example, when using express remove any uncessary routes.
+For example, when using express remove any unnecessary routes.
 * Group all external endpoints under a prefix(for example /api).
 This makes it easier to only expose APIs which are intended to be external in the ingress configuration.
 Don’t path rewrite to /.